-Prior to the Distribution, Embassy will enter into the PHC Bank Credit Facilities and sufficient funds will be drawn under those facilities to retire certain debt allocated to PHC and reflected in its historical balance sheet as of December 31, 1994.
+Prior to the Distribution, Embassy will enter into the PHC Bank Credit Facilities and sufficient funds will be drawn under those facilities to retire certain outstanding Promus corporate debt allocated to PHC.
+Based upon the percentage of Promus's corporate debt expected to be retired using proceeds drawn under those facilities, approximately \$187.9 million of Promus's debt was allocated to PHC and reflected in its historical balance sheet as of December 31, 1994.
 The PHC Bank Credit Facilities will be among the liabilities transferred to PHC in connection with the Distribution.
-This pro forma presentation assumes these events have occurred as expected, before the Distribution.
+The pro forma balance sheet assumes these events occurred on December 31, 1994.
+A pro-rata share of Promus's 1994 interest expense of approximately \$17.2 million was also allocated to PHC and included in its historical financial statements.
 See "--Financing--PHC."